KiaraGrouwstra/terranix/doc/man-packerix_hcl.refsection.md

 ## multi line strings

-In terraform you can create multi line strings using the `heredoc` style
+In packer you can create multi line strings using the `heredoc` style

 ```hcl
 variable "multiline" {